Public goods

 They then get into numbers.
 No messing around.

-Cohorts are like ninja level data presentation.
+Cohorts are like ninja-level data presentations.
 They aren’t that complicated but most people don’t present them.
-I immediately think positively about people who go there.
+I immediately think positively about the people who go there.

 Saying 95% of people say they will buy is like your mate letting you pay the bill and he will get it next time.
 TBD…